Two Types of Workplace Conflict and How to Deal with Them

 1. Relationship Conflict

-Relationship conflict comes from differences in personality, interaction style, matters of taste, ways of thinking, etc.
+Relationship conflict comes from differences in personality, interaction style, taste, ways of thinking, etc.

-In a business environment, people who would not interact together normally are thrown together to work on a team where they must get along.
-When you think about it this it seems only natural that team members will always see eye to eye.
+In a business environment, people who would not interact together usually are thrown together to work on a team where they must get along.
+It seems only natural that team members will always see eye to eye when you think about it.

-Guenter & co. have shown that task conflict often turns into relationship conflict because of the differences in how people interact which leads to misattributions of team members’ intentions.
+Guenter & co. have shown that task conflict often turns into relationship conflict because of the differences in how people interact, leading to misattributions of team members’ intentions.

-For example, when a D personality interacts with an S personality the S personality may interpret the D’s abrupt and quick nature as insulting or quick to judge.
-This can lead to a team member who simply disagrees with a strategic suggestion (a task conflict) by another team member to be misunderstood as criticism or a personal attack.
+For example, when a D personality interacts with an S personality, the S personality may interpret the D’s abrupt and quick nature as insulting or quick to judge.
+This can lead to a team member who disagrees with a strategic suggestion (a task conflict) by another team member being misunderstood as criticism or a personal attack.